 In Real Life

-I am really pleased to have been invited by Cable Depot curator Iavor Lubimirov to be in residence from mid February to mid May 2021.
+I was really pleased to have been invited by Cable Depot curator Iavor Lubimirov to be in residence from mid February to mid May 2021.
 His generous vision for what is possible during lockdown has embraced my work.
 The resulting installation is a dark dreamy space with four films as installations playing together, their sounds overlapping.
-On live CCTV constantly it can be viewed by anyone at any time online.
-The space is ideal for visits in ones and twos when lockdown rules allow.
+On live CCTV constantly it could be viewed by anyone at any time online, this page records that experience.
+The space was ideal for visits in ones and twos when lockdown rules allowed.

-- Performances in collaboration with Blanc Sceol, Lydia Julien and Charlotte Law will take place on April 4th and May 14th, broadcast live and then online.
+- Performances in collaboration with Blanc Sceol, Lydia Julien and Charlotte Law will take place on April 4th broadcast live and then online.

-- Visit by appointment from April 12th, either singly or with your bubble.
+- Visits were by appointment from April 12th, either singly or with bubble.

 8 Submarine Cable Depot